Homology and twisted C*-algebras for self-similar actions and Zappa-Sz\'ep products: Matched pairs, Zappa--Sz ep products, and factorisation systems

 \subsection{Matched pairs}

-In this subsection we introduce matched pairs of small categories and their associated Zappa--Sz\'ep-product categories.
+In this subsection we introduce matched pairs of small categories and associated Zappa--Sz\'ep-product categories.
 We also examine how factorisation rules and strict factorisation systems are related to these constructions.
+Our notation parallels~\cite{DL23}.

-\begin{dfn} A \emph{matched pair} is a quadruple $(\Cc,\Dd, \la , \ra)$ consisting of small categories $\Cc$, $\Dd$ with $\Cc^0 = \Dd^0$, a left action $\la \colon \Cc * \Dd \to \Dd$ of $\Cc$ on $\Dd$, and a right action $\ra \colon \Cc * \Dd \to \Cc$ of $\Dd$ on $\Cc$ such that for all $(c_1,c_2,d_1,d_2) \in \Cc^2 * \Dd^2$, \begin{enumerate}[label=(MP\arabic*), ref=(MP\arabic*)] \item $s(c_2 \la d_1) = r(c_2 \ra d_1)$, \item $c_2 \la (d_1d_2) = (c_2 \la d_1) ((c_2 \ra d_1) \la d_2)$, and \item $(c_1c_2) \ra d = (c_1 \ra (c_2 \la d_1)) (c_2 \ra d_1)$. \end{enumerate} We often just say that $(\Cc,\Dd)$ is a matched pair, and suppress the actions $\la, \ra$.
+\begin{dfn} A \emph{matched pair} is a quadruple $(\Cc,\Dd, \la , \ra)$ consisting of small categories $\Cc$, $\Dd$ with $\Cc^0 = \Dd^0$, a left action $\la \colon \Cc * \Dd \to \Dd$ of $\Cc$ on $\Dd$, and a right action $\ra \colon \Cc * \Dd \to \Cc$ of $\Dd$ on $\Cc$ such that for all $(c_1,c_2,d_1,d_2) \in \Cc^2 * \Dd^2$, \begin{enumerate}[label=(MP\arabic*), ref=(MP\arabic*)] \item $s(c_2 \la d_1) = r(c_2 \ra d_1)$, \item $c_2 \la (d_1d_2) = (c_2 \la d_1) ((c_2 \ra d_1) \la d_2)$, and \item $(c_1c_2) \ra d_1 = (c_1 \ra (c_2 \la d_1)) (c_2 \ra d_1)$. \end{enumerate} We often just say that $(\Cc,\Dd)$ is a matched pair, and suppress the actions $\la, \ra$.

 The category $\MP$ of matched pairs has matched pairs as objects and morphisms $f = (f^L,f^R) \colon (\Cc,\Dd) \to (\Cc',\Dd')$ consisting of pairs of functors $f^L \colon \Cc \to \Cc'$ and $f^R \colon \Dd \to \Dd'$ such that for all $(c,d) \in \Cc * \Dd$, \begin{enumerate}[label=(\roman*), ref=(\roman*)] \item $(f^L(c),f^R(d)) \in \Cc' * \Dd'$, \item $f^L(c)\la f^R(d) = f^R(c \la d)$, and \item $f^L(c) \ra f^R(d) = f^L(c \ra d).$ \end{enumerate}